akka/akka-http/docs/src/main/paradox/routing-dsl/routes.md

 A @scala[@scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult])]@java[@apidoc[Route]] itself is a function that operates on a @apidoc[RequestContext] and returns a @apidoc[RouteResult].
 The
 @apidoc[RequestContext] is a data structure that contains the current request and auxiliary data like the so far unmatched path of the request URI that gets passed through the route structure.
-It also contains the current `ExecutionContext` and `akka.stream.Materializer`, so that these don't have to be passed around manually.
+It also contains the current `ExecutionContext` and @apidoc[Materializer], so that these don't have to be passed around manually.

 @@@